How Do I Get My Puppy To Use The Bathroom Outside?

 Supervise closely

-Especially during the initial stages of potty training, it's essential to supervise your puppy closely both indoors and outdoors.
+Especially during the initial stages of potty training, it's essential to supervise your puppy closely both indoors and .
 This means keeping them in sight at all times to prevent accidents from occurring.
-Use gates or create a confined space where your puppy can safely stay when they can't be directly supervised.
+Use baby gates or create a confined space where your puppy can safely stay when they can't be directly supervised.
 By keeping a watchful eye on them, you can catch any signs that they need to go and promptly take them outside, reducing the chances of accidents and reinforcing the desired behavior.

 Take note of accidents

 Occasional accidents are inevitable during the potty training process.
 Instead of getting discouraged or frustrated, use these accidents as opportunities for learning and improvement.
 When accidents happen, remain calm and clean up the mess without scolding or punishing your puppy.
-Punishment will only cause fear and confusion, making potty training more .
-Instead, take note of when and where accidents occur, as this information can help you adjust your routine, increase supervision, or identify potential health issues that might be causing your puppy's inability to hold their bladder.
+Punishment will only cause fear and confusion, making potty training more challenging.
+Instead, take note of when and where accidents occur, as this information can help you adjust your routine, increase supervision, or identify potential health that might be causing your puppy's inability to hold their bladder.

 Positive Reinforcement